apiato/documentation/docs/components/optional-components/repository/criteria.md

 }
 ```

-You can also apply multiple Criterias to a Repository by using the `pushCriteria` method multiple times.
+You can also apply multiple Criteria to a Repository by using the `pushCriteria` method multiple times.

 ```php
 public function run()